INSIS-s-Projects-ISEP/.github/profile/README.md

 <br>

-# Understanding the ACME application
+# :pushpin: Understanding the ACME application

 #### Two dimensions of decentralization/distribution are addressed:
 - Business Domain Segregation: The monolithic application was segregated into three distinct but collaborative applications: